How Can I Contest a Trust in California?

 Contact a Trust Litigation Contest Lawyer in California

 California’s laws governing trusts are complicated.
 The knowledge and experience of the attorney representing you in a trust contest can make a difference in the outcome.
-Law Office of Kristine M. Borgia is the trial lawyer who focuses on trust and estate litigation.
+Kristine M. Borgia Law Corporation is the trial lawyer who focuses on trust and estate litigation.
 Our law firm has offices in Riverside, Anaheim, Chino, San Bernardino, and Los Angeles.
 Our firm’s guiding principles are embodied in the statement, “We stand, we fight, we win.”
 While we cannot guarantee a victory in every trust contest, our clients deserve our best efforts at a successful outcome.